Anaesthetist

 Qualifications

-- Core anaesthesia training (CT) lasts three years and focuses on anaesthesia and intensive core medicine.
+- Stage 1 anaesthetics training - focuses on anaesthesia and intensive care medicine.

-- The Acute Care Common Stem (ACCS) route takes four years to complete.
-This route involves four, six-month placements in acute internal medicine, emergency medicine, anaesthetics and intensive care medicine, completed by two more years of training specifically in anaesthetics.
+- the ACCS (Anaesthetics) training programme - the first two years involve four, six-month placements in acute internal medicine, emergency medicine, anaesthetics and intensive care medicine, followed by two more years of training specifically in anaesthetics.

 Skills